bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 set relativenumber
 ```

-Note, for files with very long lines then **relativenumber** will negatively
-scroll performance.
-I suggest having a quick toggle to disable
-**relativenumber** when required.

 One time normal mode command whilst in insert mode
 --------------------------------------------------
 Whilst in insert mode you can quickly execute a single normal operation via: